 The Rubi TR-Magnet will take on the gruelling task of being my main snap and score tile cutter as I find out if these features live up to the task of making it a true professionals tile cutter.

-Will the Rubi TR-Magnet handle the pressures of the job be crushed beneath them like a cheap QEP Tile Cutter?
+Will the Rubi TR-Magnet handle the pressures of the job or will it be crushed beneath them like a cheap QEP Tile Cutter?

 Read on and find out as I take the Rubi TR-Magnet to work!

 Tile cutter was purchased with the reviewer’s own money and has no association with Rubi.
 All thoughts and opinions are my own.
 All Images bearing the watermark of Tilersplace.com are taken by the reviewer and property of Tilesplace.com.